 He has written on church merger, the Moravian movement, formation and incumbency, is a passionate believer in Mission and Ministry Units, and has an interest in new monastic initiatives.

 Revd Jill Mowbray

-CMD Adviser for the Barking Area, and responsibility for all post-curacy CME across the diocese.
+CMD Adviser for the Barking Area, and responsibility for clergy wellbeing across the diocese.